puleri/Tic-Tac-Toe/README.md

 I solved this problem and problems like it often by consulting peers and when possible finding solutions online.

+Problem solving stategies included consorting with other coders, using past notes, Google, and console logging frequently.

 ## Future of the application

 Features to be created for the application include an overhaul on the